Keleki Latu: Professional career

 After going unselected in the 2025 NFL draft, Latu signed with the Buffalo Bills as an undrafted free agent.
 He was waived on August 26, 2025, then re-signed to the practice squad the next day.
-He was elevated to the active roster for the team's Week 11 game against the Tampa Bay Buccaneers.
+Latu was elevated to the active roster for the team's Week 11 game against the Tampa Bay Buccaneers.
+On December 27, he was signed to Buffalo's active roster.